Residence Updates and Information

 - LLC Legacy Project: A year-long project that each LLC will pass on to the incoming LLC students

-Open to: students who are interested in a study-focused environment.
-Our study floor, featuring 22 hours of quiet each day, is ideal for students looking for a quiet living atmosphere within residence.
-Residents and their guests both agree to abide by the principles of this floor by maintaining low noise levels
+Open to: Students who agree to maintain a consistently quiet environment on the floor.
+This community is ideal for students looking for a quiet living atmosphere within residence.
+Residents and their guests both agree to abide by the principles of this floor by maintaining low noise levels.

 Alcohol & Cannabis not preferred community

 Open to: Students who are willing to make an affirmative commitment to maintaining a living environment free from alcohol, cannabis and other drugs.
 Led by their Don, students in this community will be asked to take an active role in creating a community agreement that outlines community expectations, norms and desires.
 You may be interested in this community if you:

 - have made a conscious choice not to engage in substance use (alcohol, cannabis or other drugs)

 - make this choice based on personal or family history with substance abuse, or addiction, personal or faith-based convictions or for any other reason.